 When is WandaVision episode 4 released on Disney Plus?

 WandaVision episode 4 will release on Friday, January 29 2021, streaming on Disney Plus from midnight PT / 3AM ET / 8AM GMT.
-You might need to stay up late if you want to watch it as soon as it drops.
+You might need to stay up late if you want to watch it as soon as it drops, depending on where you live.

 WandaVision release schedule